Where You Goin' Now

-"Where You Goin' Now" is a song by the band Damn Yankees.
-The power ballad was released as a single from their second album Don't Tread and peaked at No. 20 on the Billboard Hot 100, making it their second and final top 40 hit.
+"Where You Goin' Now" is a song by American hard rock supergroup Damn Yankees.
+A power ballad, it released as a single from their second album Don't Tread in 1992 and peaked at No. 20 on the Billboard Hot 100, making it their second and final top 40 hit.

 Track listing

 All songs written by Jack Blades, Ted Nugent & Tommy Shaw.